 I promised earlier that this was super easy, so here is how to do it…

-- Add water to a microwave safe bowl and sprinkle the unflavored gelatin evenly over the top.
+- Add water to a microwave-safe bowl and sprinkle the unflavored gelatin powder evenly over the top.
 Allow to sit for a few minutes to let it bloom.
-This is what it will look like…
+It will look like the first picture below.

 - Transfer the gelatin mixture to the microwave and microwave until the gelatin is fully dissolved (this can also be done on the stove top in a sauce pan).
 This will be super quick, like 5-7 seconds.
-Stir the mixture, then set aside to cool.
+Stir the mixture, then set aside to cool just for a few seconds.

-- In the bowl of a stand mixer fitted with the whisk attachment, combine the heavy whipping cream, powdered sugar, and vanilla extract and whip on medium high speed until the mixture starts to thicken and soft peaks form.
+- In the bowl of a stand mixer fitted with the whisk attachment (an electric mixer will also work), combine the heavy whipping cream, powdered sugar, and vanilla extract and whip on medium high speed until the mixture starts to thicken and soft peaks form.
 A soft peak is when you pull the beaters out and the cream holds its shape for a couple of seconds but then falls.

 - Turn the mixer to low speed and slowly pour in the gelatin mixture until well combined, increasing the mixer to medium speed and continue mixing until stiff peaks form.
 Stiff peaks are when you pull the beaters out and the cream holds its shape indefinitely.